emstar-en/STUNIR/docs/verification_profiles.md

 Recommendation:
 - If authenticity is required in Profile 3, distribute a public key and enable signature verification of `root_attestation.txt` when possible.

+##### Profile 3 (optional tightening): strict pack-manifest verification

+Some deployments want a strictly stronger *integrity* check while still staying within a shell-only toolchain.

+Mechanism:
+- Include a `pack_manifest.tsv` file in the pack root.
+- Store its bytes in the object store and bind it from `root_attestation.txt` using an `artifact` record, for example:
+  - `artifact sha256:<digest> kind=manifest logical_path=pack_manifest.tsv`

+Verifier:
+- Use `scripts/verify_profile3.sh`.

+What the strict verifier adds:
+- Verifies `pack_manifest.tsv` is present and hash-matches the attested digest.
+- Verifies `pack_manifest.tsv` is sorted deterministically.
+- Verifies every listed pack-root file hash-matches.

+Normative details:
+- `docs/root/stunir_pack_manifest_v1.md`
+- `stunir_profile3_contract.json` (proposed contract for shell-only strict verification)

+Profile 3 (strict): the verifier MUST hard-fail if root_attestation.txt does not bind pack_manifest.tsv via its SHA-256 digest.